mr2raccoon/caactus/README.md

 ### 4.1.
 Selection of Training Images and Conversion
 #### 4.1.1 Selection of Training data
-- select a set of images that represant the different experimental conditions best
+- select a set of images that represent the different experimental conditions best
 - store them in `0_1_original_tif_training_images`

 #### 4.1.2 Conversion
 1. In the caactus GUI, select `training` from the dropdown menu in **Global Settings**
 2. Find **2.
 Tif to H5**.
 - The script converts `.tif` files to `.h5` format for better [performance in ilastik](https://www.ilastik.org/documentation/basics/performance_tips).
-2. Click **Run**.
+3. Click **Run**.

 ### 4.2.
 Pixel Classification
 1. When first training a pixel classification model in ilastik, open ilastik.